 There are other powerful benefits to adopting a body positive attitude that separates nudity from sexuality.

-Being nude with other person in a non-sexual situation opens you up to greater emotional intimacy. this is true between husband and wife, parent and child, or strangers.
+Being nude with other people in a non-sexual situation opens you up to greater emotional intimacy. this is true between husband and wife, parent and child, or strangers.
 The state of nudity removes barriers, causes us to drop our masks, our walls, and leaves us open to emotional closeness that is difficult to achieve when everyone is clothed.
 Clothes are primarily for protection, but when we choose to be nude, in a safe environment, we are dropping defenses, and opening ourselves up, we are vulnerable.
 And that state of openness, vulnerability is incredibly freeing.
 It empowers us to connect with others.
 To accept ourselves and others in their real, unprotected state.

 To inoculate your children against the perils of pornography, open communication is vital.
 Children need to be taught that there is a difference between a paid performance for the purpose of arousing an audience and what actually goes on between real people, just like how things are unrealistic in say action movies, etc; so the children can have a healthier framework with which to deal with pornography.
-It is also important thing to teach children about is the difference between arousal and love, endorphins and committed, meaningful relationship building.
+It is also an important thing to teach children about is the difference between arousal and love, endorphins and committed meaningful relationship building.

 There are two basic motivations in the human condition… Fear and love.
 The standard cultural approach to preparing children for their first encounter with pornography comes from a source of fear.
 Largely, it is a head in the sand approach, don’t look at that.
 But a more proactive approach will yield much better results.
 A proactive approach is a tactic that comes from a source of love.

-We, as disciples of Christ are told to be a peculiar people.
-Perhaps, having this kind of radical attitude is exactly the kind of peculiarity the lord had in mind.
+We, as disciples of Christ, are told to be a peculiar people.
+Perhaps, having this kind of radical attitude is exactly the kind of peculiarity the Lord had in mind.